-A: If a Shelter-in-Place notification comes from the Department of Public Safety, Housing Staff members, other University employees, West Chester Police, West Goshen Police, West Whiteland Police, or other authorities utilizing the University's emergency communications tools you should follow these steps:
+A: If a Shelter-In-Place notification comes from Philadelphia Police or Fire, building management, or, University employees using the University's communications tools you should follow these steps:

 - 1. Locate a room to shelter inside.
 It should be: - An interior room; - Above ground level; and - 2.
 Without windows or with the fewest number of windows.
 If there is a large group of people inside a particular building, several rooms may be necessary. - 3.
 Shut and lock all windows (tighter seal) and close exterior doors. - 4.
 Turn off air conditioners, heaters, and fans. - 5.
 Close vents to ventilation systems as you are able.
 (University staff will turn off the ventilation as quickly as possible.) - 6.
 Make a list of the people with you and ask someone (hall staff, faculty, or other staff) to call the list into the Department of Public Safety so they know where you are sheltering.
 If only students are present, one of the students should call in the list. - 7.
 Turn on the radio or TV and listen for further instructions. - 8.
 Make yourself comfortable